-Similarly, factors such as the cause of the accident, the role of the commercial vehicle carrier, and other conditions can affect a settlement amount.
-If you or a loved one suffered harm in an 18-wheeler accident, you have the right to go after justice.
-Victims who sustain injuries and other forms of loss may be entitled to monetary awards in the form of a settlement.
+Similarly, factors such as the accident cause, the commercial vehicle carrier’s role, and other conditions can affect your settlement amount.
+If you or a loved one suffered injuries in an 18-wheeler accident, you have the right to pursue justice.

-Similarly, other considerations will factor into a total settlement amount, such as:
+Similarly, a total settlement sum could account for factors such as:

 For a free legal consultation, call (337) 777-7777

 Determining the Damages You Can Recover After an 18-Wheeler Accident

 Your injury attorney will need to compile various pieces of evidence documenting the financial costs or worth of your losses to calculate the damages you are entitled to.
 We can show the insurance company evidence such as:

 - Pay stubs

 - Bank statements

 - Payment invoices

 - Project costs or hourly rates for freelance employment